Your goal is to grow so strong on the inside that nothing on the outside can affect your inner peace of mind without your conscious permission.

 Of course, being calm and mindful is easier said than done, especially when we’re under pressure in this day and age.
 High stress, relentless worry over work and life, and various forms of social anxiety are all a part of the modern way of being.
 Most of us just don’t feel any sense of peace or calm throughout the day, and are therefore depleted of energy and effectiveness in almost everything we do.
 I have to admit that Marc and I used to be exactly this way.

 The good news is, we have since learned to focus our minds more resourcefully, and so can YOU.
 Our biggest breakthrough came about a decade ago when we started leveraging five-second daily reminders to keep ourselves thinking better and living better.
 The reminders simply reinforce the core daily actions and rituals we know we need to engage in to remain calm and in control from the inside out.
-Although Marc and I have shared many of these five-second reminders with readers in the past, the reminders are scattered throughout various blog posts, subscriber emails, and chapters of our brand new book.
+Although Marc and I have shared many of these five-second reminders with readers in the past, the reminders are scattered throughout various blog posts, subscriber emails, and chapters of our three books.
 So, today I’m putting 31 of my personal favorites in one convenient place for you to reflect on.

 Challenge yourself to pick the one new reminder every morning for the next month (roughly 31 days), write it down someplace you can easily see it (perhaps write it on a post-it note), and then consciously recite it (at least three times) as needed throughout the day.
 See how doing so prompts you to respond to life with a calmer and more effective mindset.